The example of Josef Ackermann

 A question of timing

-He is also the one who did not want to leave Deutsche Bank in a human-profound power struggle, the manager of the financial crisis, who was not as well-liked by the Chancellor as she was at the beginning.
+He is also the one who did not want to leave Deutsche Bank in a human-unfathomable power struggle, the manager of the financial crisis, who in the end was not as well-liked by the Chancellor as at the beginning.

 And he was the supervisory board of Siemens, which fought there violently with his old friend, the Siemens supervisory board chairman Gerhard Cromme.
 There were always good reasons for Ackermann's behavior.
 Sometimes he was just unlucky.
 But in the end everything was a matter of timing.